-It is also known as a two-handed technique because on hand is holding the torch, and others feed the filler material.
-It is furthermore more complex technique as compared to other techniques of welding.
+It is also known as a two-handed technique because one hand is holding the torch, and others feed the filler material.
+It is furthermore a more complex technique as compared to other techniques of welding.

 So this provides you with all the best features and enough strength to carry out your work.
 Furthermore, the carrying capacity is enough to manage heavy welders.

 Related Article: Best Tig Torch

 Users can control when the filter metal is being added with Tungsten, and then they can prepare the filter and have the proper penetration.
 Users must remember that more control over this flexibility can add another layer and complexity for the operator compared to other processes such as GMAW.